Many-body spectral transitions through the lens of the variable-range SYK2 model

 To rigorously identify them, we analyse the Gaussian fluctuations around the saddle point solution

-To expand the effective action up to the second order in $\delta \Sigma$, it is convenient to write $\delta \Sigma$ in frequency space and to use a basis that diagonalizes $A$.
-Denoting its eigenvalues as $\lambda_k$, we have \begin{widetext}
+In contrast to the saddle itself, the fluctuations can have a spatial dependence.
+It is convenient to write $\delta \Sigma_{i}$ in frequency space and in a base that diagonalizes $A$.
+Denoting its eigenvalues as $\lambda_k$,the second-order action reads